Claymore1297/gerrit-plugin-avatars-external/src/main/resources/Documentation/config.md

   the user, where the avatar can be changed.
 Optional.
 * `avatar.sizeParameter` - URL parameter with `${size}` placeholder to
   forward the preferred image size to the avatar provider.
 Optional.
+* `avatar.lowerCase`  - Convert the username and email to lower case.
+  Default value = false.
+Optional.

 Example (to be added to `etc/gerrit.config`):